ExaWorks/job-api-spec/specification.md

-The components of the API can be divided into a passive set, describing jobs and their state, and an active set, the [`JobExecutor`](#job-executor) connectors, which translates job information and interacts with specific backends.
+The components of the API can be divided into a passive set, describing jobs and their state, and an active set, the [`JobExecutor`](#jobexecutor) connectors, which translate job information and interact with specific backends.
 In other words, the API is designed such that all backend-specific logic can be contained in `JobExecutor` connectors.
 Consequently, all actions, such as `submit()` and `cancel()` as well as job status updates belong to the `JobExecutor`